 Second, even if Searle is right that massive edifices of government, law and economics can function only if, in one or other fashion, the people involved engage in correspondingly massive fantasies, the account of social reality that is implied thereby, and specifically the account of iterative application of status functions, must surely be more complex than that which is provided by Searle himself when he tells us that all human institutional reality is created and maintained in its continued existence by a single logico-linguistic operation, which “can be applied over and over … to the outcomes of earlier applications”.
 For in some cases we do indeed successfully make it the case by Declaration that a Y status function exists in a context C – the President really does have the powers assigned to him in the Constitution.
 In other cases, however – for example when we make it the case by Declaration that a CDO3 exists, and that this new entity is based on CDO2 outcomes of earlier Declarations – then neither the result of this Declaration nor the entities on which it is based, really exist; rather, those involved are in some complicated fashion tricking themselves.
 Searle’s compressed version of the story, in which the distinction between these two sorts of cases is glossed over, falls short of providing the sort of realist ontology of social reality that he himself is aiming to provide.

-Third, and most importantly, I and others have praised Searle for his willingness to speak out, John Wayne style, against intellectual nonsense (see Smith 2003 – I was thinking then, of course, of intellectual nonsense à la Derrida).
+Third, and most importantly, I and others have praised Searle for his willingness to speak out, John Wayne style, against intellectual nonsense (see Chapter 5).
 The book jacket for Making describes Searle correspondingly as “a dragon slayer” (see also Mulligan 2003).
 As Searle himself puts it:

 If somebody tells you that we can never really know how things are in the real world, or that consciousness doesn’t exist, or that we really can’t communicate with each other, or that you can’t mean ‘rabbit’ when you say ‘rabbit,’ I know that’s false.
-(Faigenbaum 2001)

 And similarly, if somebody tells you that money, or mortgages, or the Italian national debt, do not exist, then you know that’s false, too.